TheoW03/MRA32/README.md

 (using my own floating point lib I used for MIPS)

 as of right now uses big endian. will implement little endian eventually

+(not a full 1:1 emulation of an ARM CPU)